crippe/kodigt/README.md

 * _"Comments are evil.
 The goal of comments is to compensate for our failure or to help express ourselves better.
 They are always sign of failure."_
 -- Robert C. “Uncle Bob” Martin, "Clean Code"

+* _"Code
-* _"Code formatting is important because it is part of communication.
+ting is important because it is part of communication.
 It also makes the reader trust the code more."_
 -- Robert C. “Uncle Bob” Martin, "Clean Code"

 * _"We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%."_